mageni/.github/profile/README.md

 According to the GPL and the Supreme Court, you can exercise your fair use rights to distributing free software for a fee.
 Please see the Supreme Court case of <a href="https://www.supremecourt.gov/opinions/20pdf/18-956_d18f.pdf">Google LLC v.
 Oracle America, Inc</a> and the <a href="https://www.gnu.org/licenses/gpl-faq.en.html#DoesTheGPLAllowMoney">answer of the GPL</a> Google v.
 Oracle has been hailed as a “huge win for developers and consumers,” not to mention a “win for innovation” more broadly and this case’s holding will “provide[] breathing room” to software developers employing similar strategies to create their products.

 While restricting the rights of copyright holders, the Court’s approach to Google v.
 Oracle took an important step to further the constitutional goal of copyright law: to “promote the Progress of Science and useful Arts."
 (U.S. CONST. art.
 1, § 8, cl.
 8.)
-Mageni is exercising its fair use rights as authorized by 17 U.S.C. § 107, uses the code of GPL-covered programs in a transformative way, and is employing the same strategy that Google employed in Google v.
+Mageni certifies that is exercising its fair use rights as authorized by 17 U.S.C. § 107, uses the code of GPL-covered programs in a transformative way, and is employing the same strategy that Google employed in Google v.
 Oracle

 ### DMCA Policy